MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH Has $3.21 Million Stake in Nutrien Ltd. (NYSE:NTR)

-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH boosted its stake in shares of Nutrien Ltd. (NYSE:NTR) by 97.2% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 59,535 shares of the company’s stock after purchasing an additional 29,345 shares during the quarter.
-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH’s holdings in Nutrien were worth $3,207,000 at the end of the most recent quarter.
+MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH grew its stake in shares of Nutrien Ltd. (NYSE:NTR) by 97.2% in the first quarter, according to its most recent disclosure with the SEC.
+The fund owned 59,535 shares of the company’s stock after buying an additional 29,345 shares during the period.
+MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH’s holdings in Nutrien were worth $3,207,000 as of its most recent filing with the SEC.

-Other hedge funds also recently made changes to their positions in the company.
-Vigilant Capital Management LLC acquired a new stake in shares of Nutrien in the first quarter worth $25,000.
-First Command Bank raised its holdings in Nutrien by 650.0% in the 1st quarter.
-First Command Bank now owns 600 shares of the company’s stock worth $32,000 after acquiring an additional 520 shares during the period.
-NEXT Financial Group Inc lifted its position in Nutrien by 567.7% during the 1st quarter.
-NEXT Financial Group Inc now owns 621 shares of the company’s stock worth $33,000 after acquiring an additional 528 shares during the last quarter.
-Capital Asset Advisory Services LLC bought a new stake in Nutrien during the fourth quarter valued at about $30,000.
-Finally, CWM LLC grew its position in shares of Nutrien by 95.4% in the fourth quarter.
-CWM LLC now owns 801 shares of the company’s stock valued at $39,000 after purchasing an additional 391 shares during the last quarter.
-Institutional investors own 61.86% of the company’s stock.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in NTR.
+First Command Bank increased its stake in Nutrien by 650.0% during the first quarter.
+First Command Bank now owns 600 shares of the company’s stock valued at $32,000 after acquiring an additional 520 shares during the period.
+Creative Financial Designs Inc. ADV increased its position in shares of Nutrien by 172.4% during the first quarter.
+Creative Financial Designs Inc. ADV now owns 948 shares of the company’s stock valued at $51,000 after purchasing an additional 600 shares during the period.
+North Star Investment Management Corp. raised its stake in shares of Nutrien by 7.5% in the first quarter.
+North Star Investment Management Corp. now owns 5,700 shares of the company’s stock valued at $307,000 after purchasing an additional 400 shares in the last quarter.
+Miller Howard Investments Inc. NY bought a new position in Nutrien in the first quarter worth $38,912,000.
+Finally, NEXT Financial Group Inc lifted its position in Nutrien by 567.7% in the first quarter.
+NEXT Financial Group Inc now owns 621 shares of the company’s stock worth $33,000 after purchasing an additional 528 shares during the period.
+Institutional investors and hedge funds own 61.86% of the company’s stock.

+NTR has been the subject of a number of recent research reports.
+Zacks Investment Research cut shares of Nutrien from a “strong-buy” rating to a “hold” rating in a research note on Monday, April 12th.
+TD Securities reaffirmed a “buy” rating and set a $66.00 price objective on shares of Nutrien in a report on Thursday, February 18th.
+HSBC reissued a “hold” rating on shares of Nutrien in a report on Monday, March 1st.
+Royal Bank of Canada upped their price target on Nutrien from $60.00 to $62.00 and gave the company an “outperform” rating in a research report on Wednesday, April 14th.
+Finally, JPMorgan Chase & Co. lifted their price objective on Nutrien from $45.00 to $63.00 and gave the company an “overweight” rating in a report on Friday, February 19th.
+One analyst has rated the stock with a sell rating, six have issued a hold rating, six have issued a buy rating and one has issued a strong buy rating to the stock.
+Nutrien presently has a consensus rating of “Buy” and an average target price of $57.20.

+Nutrien (NYSE:NTR) last posted its quarterly earnings data on Wednesday, February 17th.
+The company reported $0.24 EPS for the quarter, beating the consensus estimate of $0.15 by $0.09.
+The business had revenue of $4.05 billion for the quarter, compared to analysts’ expectations of $3.58 billion.
+Nutrien had a net margin of 0.47% and a return on equity of 4.19%.
+On average, sell-side analysts anticipate that Nutrien Ltd. will post 1.7 earnings per share for the current fiscal year.

 The company also recently disclosed a quarterly dividend, which was paid on Thursday, April 15th.
-Shareholders of record on Wednesday, March 31st were paid a dividend of $0.46 per share.
-This represents a $1.84 annualized dividend and a yield of 3.42%.
+Stockholders of record on Wednesday, March 31st were given a dividend of $0.46 per share.
 This is a boost from Nutrien’s previous quarterly dividend of $0.35.
+This represents a $1.84 annualized dividend and a dividend yield of 3.42%.
 The ex-dividend date was Tuesday, March 30th.
 Nutrien’s dividend payout ratio is currently 82.95%.

-Several analysts recently weighed in on NTR shares.
-Atlantic Securities downgraded Nutrien from a “neutral” rating to an “underweight” rating in a research note on Tuesday, January 12th.
-JPMorgan Chase & Co. increased their price objective on Nutrien from $45.00 to $63.00 and gave the company an “overweight” rating in a research report on Friday, February 19th.
-Zacks Investment Research lowered shares of Nutrien from a “strong-buy” rating to a “hold” rating in a research report on Monday, April 12th.
-Royal Bank of Canada increased their price target on shares of Nutrien from $60.00 to $62.00 and gave the company an “outperform” rating in a report on Wednesday, April 14th.
-Finally, Credit Suisse Group boosted their price objective on shares of Nutrien from $51.00 to $53.00 and gave the stock a “neutral” rating in a report on Thursday, February 25th.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, six have given a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and an average price target of $57.20.

 Nutrien Company Profile